 This method is often promoted to reduce calorie intake by eating only on alternate days, or not eating on certain days of the week, or by restricting eating to specified times of the day.
 Intermittent fasting is generally considered safe and harmless.
 However, the US National Institute on Aging states that there is insufficient evidence to recommend intermittent fasting as a good long-term solution to maintain one’s desired weight.

-In some people, fasting can actually lead to consuming more, not less.
+In some people, fasting can lead to consuming more, not less.
 An empty stomach can produce intense hunger, which then leads to food cravings and binge eating.

-Fasting can also cause constipation due two reasons: reduced roughage from a lack of vegetables and low amounts of intestinal gas production that comes from the action of intestinal bacteria on vegetables.
-You need these bacteria to nourish the cells lining the intestinal walls, and to fuel the early morning colon shuttle that runs on gas.
+Fasting can also cause constipation for two reasons: reduced roughage from a lack of vegetables and low amounts of intestinal gas production that comes from the action of intestinal bacteria on vegetables.
+You need these bacteria to nourish the cells lining the intestinal walls and to fuel the early morning colon shuttle that runs on gas.
 When there is no gas production, stool cannot move out of the colon.
 You also need a healthy intestinal bacterial colony to support a healthy immune system.

 Drugs